Judith of Bavaria (died 843): Courtship and marriage

 Judith married Louis in 819 in Aachen.
 It was not uncommon that brides were given some form of dowry upon marrying into royalty.
 Judith's marriage was no exception to this practice and she received, according to sources, the monastery San Salvatore, which was located in Brescia (in the region of Lombardy in northern Italy).
-The monastery of San Salvatore and all the assets that fall under its jurisdiction, would fall under the protection with the protection of the King.
-Although, according to modern sources, the dowry was indicative that the marriage was in fact a "Vollehe" (full marriage), it did not mean that the dowry was static, insofar as it would remain solely within the possession of the Queen in perpetuity; rather it could be taken from her depending on the political climate, as would later be the case in Judith's life, after her fall from power and influence.
+The monastery of San Salvatore and all the assets that fall under its jurisdiction, would fall under the protection of the King.
+Although, according to modern sources, the dowry was indicative that the marriage was in fact a "Vollehe" (full marriage), it did not mean that the dowry would remain solely within the possession of the Queen in perpetuity; rather it could be taken from her depending on the political climate, as would later be the case in Judith's life, after her fall from power and influence.

 In later Carolingian societies the act of coronation was closely tied with the marriage.
 It was only upon the completion of the marriage that queenship and thus legitimacy was bestowed.
 When Louis married his first wife Ermengard in 794, she was crowned and called "augusta", a title that harkens back to the Roman "augustus".
 This bestowed on Ermengard the title of empress as it did Judith when she married Louis and was "crowned as empress and acclaimed augusta by all".